te-yun/if-sitesearch/Backlog.md

 # next
 * Marketing website
-* save tenantSecret in persistent store, not in the ElasticSearch document
+* save siteSecret in persistent store, not in the ElasticSearch document

 # future